Cockroach Guide

 Periplaneta americana

-American cockroaches are the largest common roach species found in homes, reaching up to 2 inches in length.
-Known for their reddish-brown color and yellowish figure-eight pattern behind the head, they prefer warm, humid environments like basements, crawl spaces, and sewers.
+American roaches are the largest roaches found in homes, growing up to 2 inches long.
+They are reddish-brown with a yellowish pattern behind the head.
+They like warm, damp places like basements and crawl spaces.

 View identification guide